 There aren’t many fisheries in the country that can compete with the clear deep waters of Lake Tahoe.
 The Lake Tahoe fishery provides the perfect environment to catch Mackinaw (lake) trout, Rainbow trout, Brown trout and Kokanee salmon.
-Anglers can enjoy year round fishing from an hour before the sun comes up and two hours after sunset.
+Anglers can enjoy year round fishing from an hour before the sun comes up until two hours after sunset.

 - Type of fish on Lake Tahoe